-7kW VS 22kW – Which is better?
+7kW VS 22kW EV chargers - Which is better?

 7kW VS 22kW EV chargers – Which EV charger is better?

 If you are interested in a dedicated fast home EV charger, there are two main routes available – a 7kW EV charger or a 22kW EV charger.
-But what’s the difference between the two?
-Which is better?
-Can everyone have a 22kW EV charging point at home?

-In this blog, we are going to explain the difference between 7kW and 22kW EV chargers, let you know who can have 22kW EV chargers, and give you our honest and professional opinion on which is better.
+In this article, we are going to explain the difference between 7kW and 22kW EV chargers, let you know who can have 22kW EV chargers, and give you our honest and professional opinion on which is better.

 EV charging speeds

-When people talk about home EV charging, they are referring to slow or fast electric car charging.
+Typically, when people talk about home EV charging, they are referring to slow or fast electric car charging.

 In contrast, fast home EV charging is when you use a dedicated home EV charger installed on your property to charge – either 7kW or 22kW.